 A required course for all students enrolled in the Master of Arts degree program.
 Students and faculty in a collegial setting will explore in depth the principles and the practice of dialogue in a pluralistic world through dialogical listening and cross-cultural conversations in a context of diversity.
 Goals of the course include the development of listening and communication skills in multicultural contexts; fostering an understanding of one another through information sharing and community building action; and learning how to discuss potentially divisive issues constructively and without animosity.
 This course is graded on a Pass/Fail basis.
-(Fall 2014 & Fall 2015)
+(Fall 2015 & Fall 2016)

-DI-641 Understanding & Engaging Religious Diversity
+DI-610 Faith in the Neighborhood: Understanding and Engaging Religious Diversity Mosher